 Art Centres located in Queensland

 A new way of presenting work from Queensland Aboriginal and Torres Strait Islander art centres is the curated exhibition at the Art Fair.
-This year’s theme is FAMILY, with participating Queensland Indigenous art centres submitting works into the curated exhibition in response to the theme.
+This year’s theme is Connect to Country, with participating Queensland Indigenous art centres submitting works into the curated exhibition in response to the theme.

 Each art centre has its own unique aesthetic, influenced by the country, stories and experiences of the artists.
 Collectively, these significant works represent the region, while celebrating the vibrant diversity of artistic perspectives employed to express the way artists see the world today.